Brucehaha/oct/README.md

 7. Assuming that the data file is not only .csv, maybe other excel format.
 Here I use pandas.read_csv and pandas.read_excel(could add more)
 8. Assuming that the file encoding by default is utf8 or iso-8859-1.
+9. Assuming that the row with RecordIndicator value equal to 250 is required and valid to store in database and row with RecordIndicator value == 250 has uniform order and structure.